-D. Adapter
+Adapter

 The adapter has two main responsibilities.
-First, it is responsible for transforming the currently running application configuration into the target configuration in an efficient and consistent way.
+First, it is responsible for transforming the currently running application modelling into the target modelling in an efficient and consistent way.
 Second, it is responsible for performing high-level application management, which involves monitoring and adapting components deployed on multiple cloud providers.
 The adapter is composed of three components: the plan generator, the adaptation manager and the application controller.

-Figure 13 Architecture of the Adaptor
+Figure 12 Architecture of the Adaptor

-The Adapter receives information on the target application configuration of the Deployment model expressed in CAMEL.
+The Adapter receives information on the target application modelling of the Deployment model expressed in CAMEL.
 The Adaptor processes this model to produce a CAMEL Execution model that contains deployment descriptions, including software artefacts and rules.

-1. Plan Generator
+Plan Generator

-The plan generator compares the target configuration (Deployment Model) which it receives from the Reasoner with the running configuration and generates an efficient and correct reconfiguration plan, containing an ordered set of reconfiguration commands.
+The plan generator compares the target modelling (Deployment Model) which it receives from the Reasoner with the running modelling and generates an efficient and correct remodelling plan, containing an ordered set of remodelling commands.
 This is expressed in CAMEL and associated domain specific languages and known as the Execution Model.

 The Plan Generator sends the Execution Model to the Adaptation Manager for further checking.
-If any inconsistencies are present in this model it is sent back to the Plan Generator for reconfigurations taking into account the feedback.
+If any inconsistencies are present in this model it is sent back to the Plan Generator for re-modelling, taking into account the feedback.
 During its operation the Plan Generator uses knowledge / policy from the MDB in the construction of its models.

-2. Adaptation Manager
+Adaptation Manager

-The adaptation manager is responsible for driving the reconfiguration process across one to many Clouds.
-First, it validates the reconfiguration plan by estimating and comparing reconfiguration costs and benefits.
+The adaptation manager is responsible for driving the remodelling process across one to many Clouds.
+First, it validates the remodelling plan by estimating and comparing remodelling costs and benefits.
 If the plan is valid, the manager applies the plan by sending deployment descriptions to the Deployer and global rules to the application controller.
-The manager also minimises inconsistencies in the presence of reconfiguration failures.
-If the plan is not valid, the manager asks the Reasoner for a new target application configuration.
-After applying the plan, the manager updates the running configuration.
+The manager also minimises inconsistencies in the presence of remodelling failures.
+If the plan is not valid, the manager asks the Reasoner for a new target application modelling.
+After applying the plan, the manager updates the running modelling.

-3. Application Controller
+Application Controller

 The application controller implements high-level management policies that need global knowledge or involve multiple cloud providers, such as policies involving cross-cloud migrations.
-The controller collects information on the application execution, evaluates global rules, and triggers reconfiguration commands.
+The controller collects information on the application execution, evaluates global rules, and triggers remodelling commands.

-E. Metadata Database
+Metadata Database

-The metadata database (MDDB) follows the architecture depicted in Error!
-Reference source not found.
+The metadata database (MDDB) follows the architecture depicted in Figure 13.
 The MDDB layer comprises the metadata model and the implementation of the distributed physical store (which includes federation capabilities); the Analytics layer, providing support for a variety of analytics over historical metadata; and interfaces to the Profiler, Reasoner, Executionware, and Social network infrastructure components.
 The MDDB is meant for long-term preservation of information.
 It is designed to associate mutations with a wall-clock timestamp and to trace the identity of the sources of mutations.
 It thus shares principles with archival systems, temporal databases, and provenance systems.